VetMed Team

 When your dog can't stop sneezing, it might be more than just a tickle in their nose; it could be a sign of a foreign object lodged inside.

-What to Look For: Sudden bouts of sneezing that are more frequent than usual.
+What to Look For: Sudden onset of sneezing that is more frequent than usual.

-What to Do: Pay attention to whether the sneezing subsides or persists, as constant sneezing is a strong indicator.
+What to Do: Pay attention to whether the sneezing subsides or persists, as constant sneezing is a strong indicator something is wrong.
+If sneezing persists, seek veterinary care.

 2. Pawing at the Nose or Face